shish/guts/gut.rst

 My hope is that there won't be competition for the gut name as it'll only be used by developers locally, and any clients which are good enough for public release can be given their own entry in sparkleshare's plugin table.
-Another possibility would be to extend sparkleshare to automatically use /usr/bin/XY with the gut protocol for a repository called /home/foo/myrepo.XY; or maybe /usr/lib/sparkleshare/backends/XY?
+Another possibility would be to extend sparkleshare to automatically use ``/usr/lib/sparkleshare/backends/XY`` with the gut protocol for a repository called ``/home/foo/myrepo.XY``, thus allowing new back ends to be added with no sparkleshare code changes at all.

 For the original .NET based API, see --> https://github.com/hbons/SparkleShare/wiki/Implementing-a-backend